FoundationDB/fdb-kubernetes-operator/docs/design/backup_and_restore.md

 In the `Toggle Restore Running` stage, we will start or stop the restore, if necessary.
 If the desired state is `stopped`, and there is a restore running on the configured tag, this will run the `fdbrestore abort` command.
 If the desired state is `running`, and there is no restore running on the configured tag, this will run the `fdbrestore start` command.

+This will submit the new state to the database, but will not perform the restore work.
+The restore work will be handled asynchronously by the backup agents.

 #### Check Restore Status

 In the `Check Restore Status` stage, we will compare the running state and validate the following things: